 My mother likes to show people a book I made as a school assignment in the 6th grade.
 (It’s a book about why I love my mother).
 The first page is an “author bio” positioned beneath a photograph of me with dense bangs and a thick pastel sweater.
 In it, I thank my dog, Waggles Pierre, for his support.
 I mention my family and note my favorite subjects in school.
-And then the last line of my eleven year old bio says, “Sandy hopes to grow up to be an actress and playwright.”
+And then the last line of my eleven-year-old bio says, “Sandy hopes to grow up to be an actress and playwright.”
 So, I suppose my journey was already in progress by then.
 Growing up in Chicago, I took advantage of the opportunities available there for theatre-loving kids like me.
-I studied acting and improv at Piven Theatre Workshop, I took the train downtown to watch Second City sketch-comedy shows, I saw every national tour I could get my parents or grandparents to take me to.
-In high-school, I performed in and was the head writer of our school’s beloved student-run musical.
+I studied acting and improv at Piven Theatre Workshop, I took the train downtown to watch Second City sketch-comedy shows, and I saw every national tour I could get my parents or grandparents to take me to.
+In high school, I performed in and was the head writer of our school’s beloved student-run musical.
 During my time at Northwestern University, I performed in and wrote for the notorious student-run Waa-Mu show.
-My junior year I divided my time at the Royal Academy of Dramatic Arts, studying both acting and play-writing with equal passion.
-By the time I got to New York City, I was ready to fulfill my 6th grade dreams.
+In my junior year I divided my time at the Royal Academy of Dramatic Arts, studying both acting and play-writing with equal passion.
+By the time I got to New York City, I was ready to fulfill my 6th-grade dreams.

 Tell us about Rated P!
-We’re so excited to have it as part of our catalogue.
+We’re so excited to have it as part of our catalog.
 Did your inspiration come from your sole experiences as a parent?

 If you could live the life of any character that you have created, which would it be and why?